digamesystems/DigameSerialPlotter/README.md

   https://github.com/sebnil/RealtimePlotter

-I based this app on is BasicRealTimePlotter example.
+I based this app on his BasicRealTimePlotter example.
 Like his code, this code relies on the excellent library of UI controls developed by Andreas Schlegel:

   https://sojamo.de/libraries/controlP5